Blokkendoos/AACircuit/README.txt

     e          |               |              |
     r          '---------------o--------------o---o GND

-This is a pythonized version of the original (Borland Delphi) AACircuit (by Andreas Weber).
+This is a pythonized version of (Borland Delphi) AACircuit (by Andreas Weber).
 A kind of reverse engineered version, where the idea and GUI layout are taken from the original.

 For the ASCII representation, use copy or "Save ASCII".
 Use a monospaced font in your document, news- or mailclient!

-Library: every symbol has to be created for each of the four directions.
+Component library: User components are read from optional file components/user_component_x.json (x=1..5) Every symbol has to be created for all four directions (N/E/S/W).

 Usage